Is Malta Worth Visiting? Honest Review

 12. Friendly People

-The crowds traveling to Malta are usually consisting of young people, since it is a popular destination for these ages.
+The crowds traveling to Malta usually consist of young people since it is a popular destination for these ages.

 So not only will you meet super nice locals but probably also meet many interesting, young people traveling to Malta on your trip.